 Treating Cancer and Preserving Quality of Life

-Before chemotherapy begins, Medical College of Wisconsin neuropsychologist David Sabsevitz, PhD, will conduct simple tests to obtain baseline information on your cognitive abilities.
+Before chemotherapy begins, the neuropsychologist conducts simple tests to obtain baseline information on your cognitive abilities.
 The evaluation takes about 60 to 90 minutes and is considered a standard part of treatment for all breast cancer patients who will receive chemotherapy.

-To determine if cognitive changes occur during or after treatment, Dr. Sabsevitz will also conduct regular follow-up evaluations.
-If changes are noted, many therapies are available to help improve your cognitive function and quality of life.
+To determine if cognitive changes occur during or after treatment, the neuropsychologist also conducts regular follow-up evaluations.
+If changes are noted, there are many therapies available to help improve your cognitive function and quality of life.

 For more information on the Breast Cancer Cognitive Evaluation Service, please call 414-805-0505 or 866-680-0505.